-Market to Table launches on Bell Fibe TV1 on May 16, 2016, and the shows will remain in the video-on-demand store for up to three years.
+Market to Table launched on Bell Fibe TV1 on May 16, 2016, and the shows will remain in the video-on-demand store for up to three years.
 Approximately one new episode a week will be available.
 Once all the shows have been broadcast, we’ll make them available as links through this website and on YouTube.

 THE OXLEY FISH PIE

 The Oxley Fish Pie and Peas presented by Andrew Carter, Owner and Executive Chef, The Oxley, The Queen & Beaver Public House and The Wickson Social

 Preparation time 3 hours

 - ½ onion

 - ¼ head fennel